-Greenberg generously took the time to talk about filming ‘A Short History of Decay’ over the phone.
+Greenberg generously took the time to talk about filming ‘A Short History of Decay’ during an exclusive phone interview.
 Among other things, the actor discussed how he was drawn to the character of Nathan, and the film’s story overall, as the script chronicled the crossroads many young adults face as they struggle with a life-changing event, particularly having to take of a parent after they become sick; how he always looks for a director who has a clear vision of the story they want to tell, and Maren clearly knew what he wanted to say in the movie, which Greenberg admired because the writer-director was a first-time feature filmmaker; and how he and his co-stars didn’t have a lot of rehearsal time, since the movie was made independently, and he was surprised at how fast and well they clicked on the set, especially when they started improvising.

 ShockYa (SY): You play Nathan in the new comedy, ‘A Short History of Decay.’
 What was it about the character, as well as the script overall, that convinced you to take on the role?